-Statistics adapted from the American Cancer Society website and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) database (January 2019).
+Statistics adapted from the websites of the American Cancer Society and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program (sources accessed January 2020).

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by multiple myeloma.
 Use the menu to choose a different section to read in this guide.